 What is commercial gym equipment?

 Commercial gym equipment is designed to be used in public gyms, where it’ll likely receive regular usage and significant wear and tear.
-Compared to home fitness equipment, commercial equipment is usually going to have better construction, durability, and longevity, though it’ll cost more.
+Compared to home fitness equipment, commercial equipment is usually going to have better construction, durability, and longevity, though it’ll likely cost more.

 What equipment is needed for a commercial gym?